neshanpramuditha/Hospital-Appointment-System/README.md

 # 📄 License

-This project was developed solely for academic purposes as part of the **SWST 31032 – Applied Information Systems** module.
+This project was developed solely for academic purposes as part of the **SWST 32043 - Software Architecture and Concepts** module.

 ---
-Group No 01
+**Group No 01** 💁‍♂️🙋🙎‍♂️🙅‍♂️🙍‍♀️